Film: The Tenant

 - Sanity Slippage: Hell yes !

 - Single Issue Landlord: Just don't make noise.

-- The Tooth Hurts: Trevolsky apparently pulls out two of his own teeth.
+- The Tooth Hurts: Trelkovsky apparently pulls out two of his own teeth.

-- Would Hurt a Child: An increasingly paranoid Trevolsky slaps a crying little boy in a park.
+- Would Hurt a Child: An increasingly paranoid Trelkovsky slaps a crying little boy in a park.